KeithDeRuiter/Speakophone/README.md

 * scipy
 * python-sounddevice

 It also contains a Spyder project file.
+If there is an error loading modules or locating sounddevice, it may need to be installed using pip rather than using the distribution provided on conda-forge, not sure why at the moment.